pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "To improve is to change; to be perfect is to change often."
 --Winston Churchill

-"You have enemies?
-Good.
-That means you've stood up for something at least once in your life."
---Winston Churchill

 "Courage is what it takes to stand up and speak.
 Courage is also what it takes to sit down and listen."
 --Winston Churchill